 Keladi was a small region within the Vijayanagar Empire and was headed by a chieftain.
 Around 1500 AD, it became an independent kingdom and continued to be so till it fell to Hyder Ali in mid 18th century.
 The lineage of Keladi had two powerful queens, who provided the able leadership to the dynasty.
 Keladi was the birthplace of this dynasty though it remained its kingdom only for about 14 years or so.
 After which it was shifted to Ikkeri, just a few kilometers away, which remained their capital for more than a century.
 The capital was subsequently shifted to Bidanur and Koule Durga.

 There is a Rameswaram temple that marks the existence of the bygone empire and the chieftains.
-It was build around 1500 AD by Chavadappa Nayak, in green grey stone in Hoysala Dravidian style.
-The temple is in a fairly large complex with garden on both sides of the entrance.
-In fact from the entrance it looks more like a large house rather than a temple.
+It was built around 1500 AD by Chavadappa Nayak, in green-grey stone in Hoysala Dravidian style.
+The temple is a fairly large complex with garden on both sides of the entrance.
+In fact from the entrance, it looks more like a large house rather than a temple.
 It is only after you enter the premises that the temple comes in your view.
 As you take the steps towards the entrance of the temple you would notice the pavilions on both sides of the stairs.
 What is peculiar about these pavilions is the strong wooden pillars that provide the support.
 The main temple is also predominantly wooden.

 The ceiling of the temple is made of wooden panels, on which numerous lotus flowers are carved.
 No two lotus flowers are same, each is slightly different from others.
 You would wonder at the creativity of the carvers who could think of the so many ways to depict the same flower.